6 Signs You're Afraid Of Commitment, Even If You Really Like Someone

 Someone just asked me if I could hang out on Friday night and it took me two hours to reply to the text.
 I don't have any plans on Friday.
 I like the person who asked me to hang out on Friday.
 I would love to see this person on Friday, but alas, I can't commit.
 I am indecisive, and even in this microcosm of an example, my greater commitment-phobia is on display.
 It's 11 p.m., do you know where the signs you're afraid of commitment are?

-Because they are probably lurking in a dark alleyway of your subconscious, smoking cigarettes, and ready to sabotage your next relationship!
+Because they are probably lurking in a dark alleyway of your subconscious, smoking cigarettes and ready to sabotage your next relationship!
 Wow, that's dark!
-But it's also how I feel about my owns fear around commitment.
+But it's also how I feel about my own fears around commitment.
 They have lurked in the back of my mind, unnoticed until recently.

 I used to think that my relationships failed because I was unlovable, or because people got to know me well enough at a certain point and said "BYE FOREVER!" because I'm scary.
 Years of therapy, working through feelings, a major loss, and honestly, starting a podcast that has forced me to go on 28 dates so far has turned that story I tell myself around.
 I finally decided to believe my therapist and accept that no, I am not unlovable, but I am terrified of intimacy.
 (It's taking everything for me to not backspace that last sentence right now!
 Vulnerability is hard!)